deepdoctection/deepdoctection/README.md

 ## Problems

 We try hard to eliminate bugs.
 We also know that the code is not free of issues.
 We welcome all issues relevant to this repo and try to address them as quickly as possible.
+Bug fixes or enhancements will be deployed in a new release every 4 to 6 weeks.

 ## If you like **deep**doctection ...